-In 2017, the CAIDA implemented a Project Evaluation and Assistance Framework to enhance transparency, accountability and predictability of IDA's PILOT process.
+In 2017, the CAIDA implemented a Project Evaluation and Assistance Framework ("PEAF") to enhance transparency, accountability and predictability of the IDA's PILOT process.
 The Board directed its Governance Committee and staff to standardize and formalize the structure by which CAIDA supports responsible planning and management of future tax dollars while growing the City's tax base by attracting and retaining investment.
 The requested structure was also intended to prioritize and highlight the analysis of community benefits delivered by proposed projects.
 Due to changing market conditions, among other factors, the Framework may be subject to periodic review and updates.

-The Framework was developed throughout 2016

-by engaging a third-party specialist who evaluated CAIDA existing process and previous projects; analyzed Albany market conditions; researched industry standards; and tested realistic capital, operating and financial assumptions for each prospective land use.
+The Framework was developed throughout 2016 by engaging a third-party specialist who evaluated CAIDA existing process and previous projects; analyzed Albany market conditions; researched industry standards; and tested realistic capital, operating and financial assumptions for each prospective land use.
 This data was used to construct a standardized PILOT schedule framework, which was tested against sensitivity analyses controlling for a variety of project conditions that would meet local development economics needs while ensuring maximum returns for the taxing jurisdictions.
 The Board coupled this standardized assistance framework with a new standardized scoring mechanism to evaluate projects.
 The process established a matrix of Community Benefit Metrics to ensure that projects must meet a minimum standard based on defined measures of revitalization, investment and employment to be considered for assistance through the program.
-This scoring mechanism was tested against previous CAIDA projects as well as sample prototype projects.

 The CAIDA Board of Directors approved the Project Evaluation and Assistance Framework in 2016 to take effect for 2017 project applications seeking deviations from Uniform Tax Exemption Policy assistance.
-The project evaluation criteria ensure that projects that receive assistance will meet baseline requirements and have a significant impact on the local economy and positive community benefits for example, projects that generate substantial private.
-Investment, result in a large number of jobs and/or are located within distressed census tracts.
+The project evaluation criteria ensure that projects that receive assistance will meet baseline requirements and have a significant impact on the local economy and positive community benefits.
 Assistance through CAIDA is still reserved for projects that would not be feasible in the absence of the assistance.
 Utilizing guidance set forth in the program guidelines and CAIDA Policy Manual, the Board of Directors will continue to make the final determination for assistance for each application.
 All projects, regardless of the assistance being sought, are subject to CAIDA Policy Manual.